 June is all about unicorns.

-You can also, as with any of these art challenges, simply post your Junicorns on social media with the #junicorn tag to share your work and see others’ Junicorns.
+As with any of these art challenges, you can also simply post your Junicorns on social media with the #junicorn tag to share your work and see others’ Junicorns.

 For more information, see freepik.com.
 Junicorn!

-Just check the daily feed, create and post, making sure to use a #Sketch_Dailies or @Sketch_Dailies2022 tag.
+Check the daily feed, create and post, and use a #Sketch_Dailies or @Sketch_Dailies2022 tag.

 More information at twitter.com/Sketch_Dailies.